systematic-magic/AgingPubMed/editorials_pdf.rst

 15.1.
 Check that there is no blank line between Conflicts of Interest and section preceding it.

 15.2.
-Check that conflicts of interest section has a title "Conflicts of Interest:" (:ref:`title case<title_case>` and followed by colon (:)).
+Check that Conflicts of Interest section has a title "Conflicts of Interest:" (:ref:`title case<title_case>` and followed by colon (:)).

 15.3.
 Check that "Conflicts of Interest:" is formatted in black, bold and italic font.

 15.4.
-Check that conflicts of interest information is formatted in italic font.
+Check that Conflicts of Interest information is formatted in italic font.

 15.5.
-Check that there are no punctuation marks at the end of conflicts of interest line.
+Check that there are no punctuation marks at the end of Conflicts of Interest line.

 |
 .. _funding_pdf_editorials: